 The color purple represents royalty and privilege: "Prince Charles was born to the purple."

-The color black symbolizes evil and/or death: "The four horsemen of the
+The color black symbolizes emptiness, ignorance, evil and death: "The four horsemen of the

 Apocalypse ride black steeds."

-The color white symbolizes innocence and purity: in Medieval art, a white lamb
+The color white symbolizes innocence, purity and light: in Medieval art, a white lamb

 symbolized the innocence and purity of Jesus Christ.